MEDICARE FOR ALL

 CONTROL PRESCRIPTION DRUG PRICING

-We will work to also control the monopolizing of profits by the big pharmaceutical companies by regulating the prices they charge for prescription drugs.
-We will also work to pass a bill that will allow us to purchase prescription drugs from other countries that are providing the same drugs by the same reputable companies from countries like Canada.
+We need to control the monopolizing of profits by the big pharmaceutical companies by regulating the prices they charge for prescription drugs.
+We need to pass a bill that will allow us to purchase prescription drugs from other countries that are providing the same drugs by the same reputable companies from countries like Canada.
 13 Democratic Senators just recently voted NO on lowering prescription drugs and importing them from Canada.